codedarkness/vim/README.md

 :PlugInstall
 ```

-The vim-plug is including in this repository.
+Plugins included in this repo:

+* vim-plug
+* vim-wiki
+* ultisnips

 ## Keybindings